SlejmUr/TarkovServer/README.md

 Make a Ref folder next to TarkovServer.sln and paste the References.\
 Open SLN in Visual Studio.\
 Build=>(Re-)Build Solution

-## Linux Support
-I planning to add a linux support (If most of the stuff done) on this project, If you want to help me with this DM me on Discord!
-(I'm on many Tarkov related Discord servers)

 ## Mod/Plugin support
 You can add your or anyone plugin, but be careful cus they can use any malicius code.\